As High Rates Return, the U.S. National Debt Snowballs - The Global Herald

-Bloomberg Markets and Finance published this video item, entitled “As High Rates Return, the U.S. National Debt Snowballs” – below is their description.
+Bloomberg Quicktake: Now published this video item, entitled “As High Rates Return, the U.S. National Debt Snowballs” – below is their description.

 In the two years since the onset of the pandemic, the national debt has ballooned from $23.5 trillion to a current level above $30 trillion.
 However, servicing the debt has been made bearable by historically low interest rates.
 What will be the impact on servicing the national debt in a high-rate environment?
-Presented by @CME Group: https://www.cmegroup.com/openmarkets/economics.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightsBloomberg Markets and Finance YouTube Channel
+Presented by @CME Group: https://www.cmegroup.com/openmarkets/economics.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightsBloomberg Quicktake: Now YouTube Channel

 Got a comment?
 Leave your thoughts in the comments section, below.
 Please note comments are moderated before publication.